jelaiw/rsa-alg/README.md

 ```

 ### Factoring Numbers
-Benchmarks show speedup with a sieve.
+Benchmarks show speedup with a sieve, but current implementation can produce incorrect results if sieve is too small for the given input.
+See tests for further detail.

 ```sh
 $ cargo run --bin factoring